Skip to main content

 }

-param.bytes() is declarable in defineParams for the bundle, but the dynamic envelope cannot round-trip a Uint8Array faithfully.
-Attempting to toDynamicJson(params, { payload: someBytes }) or to call a registered route with a bytes parameter through queries.call.* throws DynamicQueryError.UnsupportedBytesParameter.
-If you need bytes, deploy the query as a stored route and pass the value through a binary-aware client (the runtime’s RPC interface).
-Stored routes happily accept Bytes; only the JSON dynamic envelope is the bottleneck.
+param.bytes() is declarable in defineParams / define_params, but the dynamic envelope cannot round-trip binary values faithfully.
+Attempting to call toDynamicJson(params, { payload: someBytes }), to_dynamic_json(params, {"payload": b"..."}), or to build a request with a bytes parameter through queries.call.* throws an unsupported-bytes dynamic query error.
+If you need to pass binary data, send it through a binary-aware client (the runtime’s RPC interface) rather than the JSON dynamic envelope, which is the bottleneck.

 Generating the bundle from a script